brunoton/return-to-consciousness/complete-essay.md

 **The Role of Meaning in Healing**

 The consciousness-first framework suggests meaning itself is therapeutic.
-Viktor Frankl's observations about meaning and survival in concentration camps, the documented correlation between spiritual practices and health outcomes, and the consistent psychological factors in spontaneous remission cases all point toward meaning as a fundamental healing agent.
+Viktor Frankl's observations about meaning and survival in concentration camps, the documented correlation between spiritual practices and health outcomes (VanderWeele, 2022), and the consistent psychological factors in spontaneous remission cases all point toward meaning as a fundamental healing agent.

 When consciousness recognizes purpose, connection, and its fundamental nature, this recognition might manifest as improved physical health.
 This isn't mere positive thinking but recognition of what consciousness already is—whole, creative, and inherently oriented toward flourishing.